solana-labs/solana/book/src/ed_vce_state_validation_protocol_based_rewards.md

 ### State-validation protocol-based rewards

-Validator-clients have two functional roles in the Solana network
+Validator-clients have two functional roles in the Solana network:

-* Validate (vote) the current global state of that PoH along with any Proofs-of-Replication (see [Replication Client Economics](ed_replication_client_economics.md)) that they are eligible to validate
+* Validate (vote) the current global state of that PoH along with any Proofs-of-Replication (see [Replication Client Economics](ed_replication_client_economics.md)) that they are eligible to validate.

 * Be elected as ‘leader’ on a stake-weighted round-robin schedule during which time they are responsible for collecting outstanding transactions and Proofs-of-Replication and incorporating them into the PoH, thus updating the global state of the network and providing chain continuity.